juergs/ESPEasy_BME680_TVOC/README.md

 Use I2C Interface D1 and D2 of ESP8266.
 Set SD0 to Low for 0x76 address.

 <h2>Libraries</h2>
-These additional bold libraries are needed for using BME680-Sensor in ESPEasy **\lib**-folder.:
+These additional bold libraries are needed for using BME680-Sensor in ESPEasy \lib-folder.:

 **Adafruit_BME680_Library**
 <br>**Adafruit_Unified_Sensor**